Have your legacy IT processes finally hit a wall?

 Many IT cultures are cold.
 And many have been following the same practices that were put into place in the 90s.
 These cultures are normally referred to as “Legacy IT” and though they were very effective decades ago, today they lack the agility and flexibility to adjust to fast pace business changes.

-The first step towards DevOps begins with slow-paced group meetings focused on educating departments on the value of DevOps and to discuss that current shortcoming of legacy IT.
+The first step towards DevOps begins with slow-paced group meetings focused on educating departments on the value of DevOps and discussing the current shortcoming of legacy IT.

 The goal here is to build advocates and enlist facilitators who will ban together.
 During this time it will be OK to share objections to the changes being offered.